DavidIfebueme/Lead-Finder-and-Pipedrive-Sync/README.md

 ## Usage
 ### Telex Integration

-1. First add your api keys for serp api and pipedrive in the settings section a default api key is provided for you for serp api
+1. First add your api keys for serp api and pipedrive in the settings section.
+    A default api key is provided for you for serp api (but if you can, get your own abeg)
-2. click on save "settings"
+2. click on "save settings"

 3. To search for leads via Telex, enter a message in the activated channel in the following exact format:
 ```sh